rapidsai/rapids.ai/merlin.md

 %}

 {% capture yd_left %}
-## <i class="fas fa-layer-group"></i> ETL with NVTabular <br><br>
+## <i class="fas fa-layer-group"></i> ETL with NVTabular
 As the ETL component of the Merlin ecosystem, NVTabular is a feature engineering and preprocessing library for tabular data.
 It is designed to quickly and easily manipulate terabyte scale datasets that are used to train deep learning based recommender systems.
-NVTabular uses RAPIDS’ dask_cudf to perform GPU-accelerated transformation.
+NVTabular uses RAPIDS’ `dask_cudf` to perform GPU-accelerated transformation.

 **[Read more about NVTabular’s  features <i class="fas fa-angle-double-right"></i>](https://nvidia.github.io/NVTabular/main/core_features.html){: target="_blank"}**

 {% endcapture %}
 {% capture yd_mid %}
-## <i class="far fa-chart-network"></i> Scaled and Accelerated Training
+## <i class="far fa-chart-network"></i> Accelerated Training
 When training deep learning recommender system models, data loading can be a bottleneck.
-Merlin accelerates the training of deep learning recommender systems using:

-Customized dataloaders speed-up existing TensorFlow or PyTorch training pipelines *or* using HugeCTR, a dedicated framework to train deep learning recommender systems written in CUDA C++.
-The optimized dataloader are built on top of RAPIDS’ cuDF and DaskcuDF to read asynchronous parquet files.
+Merlin accelerates the training of deep learning recommender systems using RAPIDS’ cuDF and DaskcuDF to read asynchronous parquet files.
+This is used to speed-up existing TensorFlow and PyTorch training pipelines **or** used with HugeCTR to train deep learning recommender systems written in CUDA C++.

 **[Read more about accelerated training <i class="fas fa-angle-double-right"></i>](https://nvidia.github.io/NVTabular/main/training/index.html){: target="_blank"}**

 {% endcapture %}
 {% capture yd_right %}
-## <i class="fal fa-waveform-path"></i> Accelerated Inference <br><br>
+## <i class="fal fa-waveform-path"></i> Accelerated Inference
 NVTabular and HugeCTR both support the Triton Inference Server to provide GPU-accelerated inference.
 The Triton Inference Server simplifies the deployment of AI models to production at scale.
 It is an inference serving software that is open source and lets teams deploy trained AI models from any framework.
 The NVTabular ETL workflow and trained deep learning models can be easily deployed to production with only a few steps.

 **[Read more about inference from examples <i class="fas fa-angle-double-right"></i>](https://github.com/NVIDIA/NVTabular/tree/main/examples/inference_triton){: target="_blank"}**